 It’s not a scholarship, but full-time students can receive free registration to the AASLH Annual Meeting in exchange for working two four-hour shifts during the meeting.
 Volunteer opportunities include monitoring sessions, distributing session evaluations, assisting with transportation to evening events, and more.
 Contact Rey Regenstreif-Harms for more information.

-The American Association for State and Local History will present its 2020 Annual Meeting in Las Vegas, Nevada, September 23-26.
+The American Association for State and Local History will present its 2020 Annual Meeting online this fall.

 Deadline for submissions was December 9.
 We are no longer accepting session proposals.